-The ICHRA is a relaltively new health benefit that launched in 2020.
-With it, organizations can reimburse employees for their individual health insurance premiums and other qualifying out-of-pocket medical expenses.
-Unlike a group plan, an ICHRA lets employees choose a health plan that best fits their needs.
+The individual coverage HRA (ICHRA) became available in 2020.
+It allows employers to reimburse employees for individual health insurance premiums and other eligible out-of-pocket medical expenses.
+Unlike a group insurance plan, an ICHRA provides employees with the freedom to select coverage that best fits their needs.

-Why offer an ICHRA instead of a traditional group health insurance plan?
+Why offer an ICHRA instead of a traditional health insurance plan?

 Only employers contribute to an ICHRA.
 This means employees don't have to contribute any funds from their paychecks.